Night Teeth

-Night Teeth is a 2021 American vampire thriller film directed by Adam Randall from a screenplay by Brent Dillon.
+Night Teeth is a 2021 American vampire thriller film directed by Adam Randall and written by Brent Dillon.
 The film stars Jorge Lendeborg Jr., Debby Ryan, Lucy Fry, Raul Castillo, Sydney Sweeney, Megan Fox, and Alfie Allen.

 Night Teeth was released on October 20, 2021, by Netflix.
 The film received mixed reviews from critics.

 Plot

+The movie reveals that vampires have co-existed peacefully with humans for centuries, feeding only by consent.

 Benny, a freelance chauffeur driving in place of his brother Jay, is hired by friends Blaire and Zoe to drive them to several popular Los Angeles nightclubs.
-Unbeknownst to him, the girls are both vampires.
+Unbeknownst to him, the girls are both vampires, and Jay is secretly part of the human council charged with maintaining the peace between vampires and humans.

-The movie then reveals that vampires have co-existed peacefully with humans for centuries, feeding only by consent.
-Victor, a wealthy vampire lord who has grown bored and discontented with his life, is planning to subvert the system by kidnapping Jay's girlfriend, breaking the truce with Boyle Heights; unbeknownst to Benny, Jay is secretly part of the human council charged with maintaining the peace between vampires and humans.
-As Jay and his allies begin hunting down all of the vampires in LA, Victor executes a plan to wipe out his fellow lords and seize power for himself while tasking Blaire and Zoe with creating as much chaos in the city as they can to distract the vampire hunters and peacekeepers.
+Victor, a wealthy vampire lord who has grown bored and discontented with his life, is planning to subvert the system by kidnapping Jay's girlfriend, breaking the truce with Boyle Heights.
+As Jay and his allies begin hunting down all of the vampires in Greater Los Angeles, Victor executes a plan to wipe out his fellow lords and seize power for himself while tasking Blaire and Zoe with creating as much chaos in the city as they can to distract the vampire hunters and peacekeepers.

 When Benny drops the girls off at a hotel, he discovers that the hotel is actually a feeding ground for vampires and realizes what Blaire and Zoe are using him for.
 The girls threaten his life, but spare him so they can get to Jay.
 During a visit to one of their targets, the girls are trapped by vampire hunters, but Benny decides to help them escape and lets them hide at his home.
 Benny then learns that Victor has his brother, who lost to the vampire in hand-to-hand combat while trying to slay him.

 Benny drops the girls off at the last location on their list and discovers that the home belongs to Victor.
 Blaire urges him to leave, but Benny refuses to abandon his brother.
 Inside the house, Benny finds several human prisoners being kept by the lord as "blood bags" for him to feed on, including Jay, but is captured by Victor while trying to free him.
 Victor and Zoe then threaten to kill him, leading Blaire to turn against Victor and Zoe, after realizing that she has feelings for Benny.
 In the struggle that follows, Zoe stabs Blaire and in retaliation, Benny remotely activates his brother's car, smashing a window and exposing sunlight which kills Zoe.
 Victor then attacks Benny using Jay as bait, and manages to bite Benny before Jay tackles him into sunlight, killing him.
 Benny soon transforms into a vampire and the brothers go their separate ways after Jay decides to start training as a professional vampire hunter and tells Benny that he expects him to fight by his side when the city plunges into chaos.
 Later that night, Benny meets Blaire for an evening out.